-How to Create a Custom Post Template in WordPress
+How to Create a Custom WordPress Post Template

-Now that you know what a custom single post template is let’s look at how to create one in WordPress.
+Now that you know what a custom WordPress post template is, let’s look at how to create one in WordPress.
 Below, we’ll cover several different methods so you can pick one that works best for you.

-With SeedProd, you can create a custom post template in WordPress without writing code or modifying your WordPress theme folders.
+With SeedProd, you can create a custom WordPress post template without writing code or modifying your WordPress theme folders.

 After activating SeedProd, go to SeedProd » Settings to enter your license key.

 You can find this information under your account on the SeedProd website.

 When you use SeedProd, it replaces the theme you currently use and lets you customize every inch of your site with its visual drag-and-drop builder.